andreasm80/blog.local/content/post/2023-11-23-tkgi-nsx-nsx-alb/index.md

 From the TKGI Management Console click continue and you should get to the "welcome page" for your TKGi foundation with all the details of the components installed.
 ![tkgi-mgmt-console-welcome](images/image-20231127084357673.png)

 Notice that the NSX Policy API is *disabled*.
-I could not get the TKGi MC to use Policy API during deployment.
+I could not get the TKGi MC to use Policy API during deployment in my lab.
 So I decided to leave that unchecked.
-I will later in this post deploy TKGi using the manual approach and enable the Policy API there.
-Then I can explore the differences etc..
-The biggest impact is that certain objects created in NSX by TKGi (NCP) will be created using Manager API.
-Manager API is going away so it is best if we dont rely too much on that API going forward.
+The biggest impact of this is that certain objects created in NSX by TKGi (NCP) will be created using Manager API.

-The plan now is to to deploy a workload cluster using the plan *Small*. but before I do that I will create a Network Profile from the TKGi MC that disables the NSX-T loadbalancer for both L4 and L7 for the workload cluster.
+The plan now is to to deploy a workload cluster using the plan *Small*. but before I do that I will create a Network Profile from the TKGi MC that disables the NSX-T loadbalancer for both L4 and L7 for the Kubernetes cluster.
 What this means is that NSX-T loadbalancer will be used only to provide a loadbalanced API endpoint for my workload cluster control planes.
 But from within the workload clusters themselves (Kubernetes clusters) I will need to provide my own layer4 and layer7 provider.
 And guess what that will be..
 Yes, the NSX Advanced LoadBalancer.

 ### Create Network Profile from TKGi MC